 Human Painkillers That Works for Dogs, Cats and Other Pets

-Fortunately, there are great deals of drugs that don’t have to comply with the rigid rules of the composed prescription– the majority of which you’ve probably heard of.
+Fortunately, there are a lot of drugs that don’t have to comply with the rigid rules of the composed prescription — the majority of which you’ve probably heard of.
+Best of them we already mentioned in the article about pain meds for a dog.
 Nonetheless, I feel the have to describe them since maybe, just possibly, there’s something I can contribute to your basic understanding of these medications, their signs and contraindications.

 Here are my leading 10 picks, which are peppered freely with disclaimers about constantly asking your veterinarian first prior to using any drug.
 Keep in mind: O-T-C does not always imply S-A-F-E!